 NTN measures the wet deposition of both NO3- and NH4+.
 Many recent papers have shown that NO3-is now the most important pollutant driving acidification in precipitation (15), given the strong sulfur reductions.
 However, with precipitation remaining acidic (https://nadp.slh.wisc.edu/maps-data/ntn-gradient-maps/), researchers have now focused on total N deposition.
 Therefore, NADP is still measuring the main forcing mechanism of acidic precipitation.
 Agriculture and fertilizer use is a major source of the N compounds in precipitation.

 Li, et al. (2016) showed that atmospheric N is no longer dominated by nitrogen oxides (combustion) but by reduced N forms, with this change since the 1990s.
 These result used NRSP-3 data.
 Now, the largest contributor to N wet deposition is reduced N compounds, such as organic nitrogen and ammonia gas (NH3).
 Again, a major source of both of these categories is agricultural activity (fertilizer, animal feeding operations, waste lagoons, etc.).
-Therefore more agricultural researchers are focusing on reduced N deposition.
+Therefore, more agricultural researchers are focusing on reduced N deposition.

 Nitrogen Fertilization, Species Diversity, and Invasive Species